 Gran Via Apartments are perfect for anyone who wants to know and enjoy Madrid.Located in a completely renovated historic building near the Gran Via Avenue and Puerta del Sol and very close to Chueca, are a step away from everything, so you can visit Madrid on foot.

-The Gran Via 1 Apartment is exterior, with a large lounge with two sofas (one sofa bed) and two balconies to the street, a separate bedroom with double bed and fully equipped kitchen and bathroom.
-It has high ceilings, so the bedroom is in a loft, accessed by a beautiful wooden staircase.
+The Gran Via 1 Apartment is exterior, with a lounge with a sofa bed and a balcony to the street, a separate bedroom with double bed with balcony and a mezzanine bedroom with 2 single beds, accessed by a wooden staircase, Fully equipped kitchen and bathroom.

 Without doubt, Apartamentos Gran Via are the best choice for your stay in Madrid.